News

 The new provisional EU regulations also include other compulsory safety equipment such as autonomous emergency braking, data loggers (black box technology), emergency stop signal, driver fatigue detection system, lane keep assist, built-in breathalysers which won’t let you start the car if you fail, and reversing sensors or cameras.

-Several of these systems are widely available as standard on many cars sold in the UK.
+Several of these systems are widely available as standard on many new cars sold.
 An autonomous emergency braking system, for example, is required for a car to score the maximum five stars in the Euro NCAP safety crash tests.
 Related: The technology making the roads safer